dadooda/hosted_gem_development/README.md

 Now you can work on `vendor/gems_dev/cool_gem` like you do on regular application code.
-Changes to the gem are **instantly available** to the application whenever you load your Rails environment.
+Changes to the gem become **instantly available** to the application whenever you load your Rails environment.